 Music education students are introduced to a variety of individual instrumental techniques and supporting materials.
 Diverse repertoire for elementary, middle and high school instrumentalists will be explored.
 These methods and materials prepare the music education student for K-12 instrumental instruction.
-Every Other Year, next scheduled offering Spring 2012.
+(Spring, odd years)